Because three (!) people asked for it, here it is: another chapter of my amazing Vladimir Putin fan fiction.

 “I would have gotten that fourth one, too, if you hadn’t distracted me with your loud breathing.”
 Putin answers sharply.

 You’re trying to think of how to respond when you notice something in the road up ahead.
 It’s a line of concrete barriers formed into a roadblock.
-As you approach, you can see a dozen armed men standing behind it.
-(To be clear, “armed men” means both that the men have arms and also that they are holding weapons.)
+As you approach, you can see a dozen armed men behind it.
+And not only do they have arms, they are using their arms to carry weapons.

 Putin slams on the brakes, throwing his arm across your body to stop you from flying into the dashboard.
 You know that you are in danger (it’s all of those men with arms that tipped you off), but all you can think about is Putin’s forearm pressing against your rib cage.